Conservation for Home and Business Owners

 Support is provided to landowners in urban, suburban, and rural areas to control erosion and runoff on non-agricultural properties through the Virginia Conservation Assistance Program (VCAP).
 Properly managed stormwater can help recharge groundwater and protect land and streams from erosion.
 The VCAP program has twelve practices available to help landowners understand and manage the unique aspects of stormwater runoff on their property.
 Cost-share is provided at either a flat rate per practice or a percentage of the total project costs.
 The VCAP program not only supports our community financially but includes invaluable technical assistance from local conservation professionals.

-VCAP is now on pause in the City of Richmond
+VCAPĀ in the City of Richmond

 Why do Virginia’s waters need improving?
 Nonpoint source pollution is the leading cause of water quality problems.
 Rainfall or snowmelt from suburban lawns, golf courses, and paved surfaces picks up and carries away natural and human-made pollutants depositing them into lakes, rivers, wetlands, coastal waters, and ground waters.